TheBetaM/CrateModLoader/CrateModLoader/Readme.txt

 Crate Mod Loader v1.1.1
 The all-in-one Randomizer and Mod Loader for console games.
 It detects, extracts, modifies and rebuilds disc image files and directories in an easy to setup way.
+In addition, it allows for standalone "Mod Crates" to be installed seamlessly into games.

 Website: https://github.com/TheBetaM/CrateModLoader/